Santiago Metro Line 9: History

 A Metro line along the axis of Santa Rosa Avenue was originally proposed by architect Juan Parrochia when proposing a Metro master plan in 1968.
 The so-called Line 12 would have run along this avenue by the year 2040.

 In 2006, the Interministerial Secretary of Transportation Planning (SECTRA) suggested a similar metro line along the Santa Rosa, which was eventually postponed due to the 2007 public transport crisis (Transantiago crisis).

 In 2013, the Santiago Transportation Master Plan 2025 considered alternatives for a mass transit system along Santa Rosa Avenue, incudling a tram and a light rail.
 Claudia Pizarro, then-mayor of La Pintana, one of the poorest communes in the Greater Santiago and one of the few without a Metro connection at the time, advocated for the construction of a line extending into their territory.

 The construction of Line 9 was finally announced in June 2018 by President Sebastián Piñera, along with the construction of Line 8.
 In the announcement, the line was originally expected to have a length of approximately 17 kilometers and feature 12 stations.

 As a result of the 2019 October protests in Santiago that affected the Santiago Metro, the company declared void the bids for lines 8 and 9 in March 2020 as resources were instead allocated to repair the damage caused by the multiple incendiary attacks inflicted on several stations during the social crisis.

-On August 9, 2023, President Gabriel Boric announced changes in the Line 9 route, including a terminal station in Cal y Canto, connecting with Line 2, Line 3 and Line 7; while its south ending original settled in Santa Rosa was relocated by extending the rout towards Plaza de Puente Alto, connecting with Line 4.
+On August 9, 2023, President Gabriel Boric announced changes in the Line 9 route, including a terminal station in Cal y Canto, connecting with Line 2, Line 3 and Line 7; while its south ending original settled in Santa Rosa was relocated by extending the route towards Plaza de Puente Alto, connecting with Line 4.

 Line 9 is expected to be inaugurated in phases: the first section between Bio-Bío and Plaza La Pintana stations is set to open in 2030, while the section from Bío-Bío to Cal y Canto would start its operation in 2032.
 Finally, the inauguration year of the section between Santa Rosa and Plaza de Puente Alto has been set for 2033.